The Ultimate Guide to Category Management

 - Adult v Family v Child, where the emphasis on consumer and packaging is the priority.

-- At a lower level, defining a Category can become nuanced when deciding on lines to include.
-Take Salty Snacks, as an example, which is, typically, segmented into Crisps, Snacks & Nuts and then further divided into Single Packs, Sharing Packs and Multipacks.
-These definitions are critical to the strategy for the Category, so Retailers and Suppliers examine, in detail, the size threshold for when a Single Pack becomes a Sharing Pack, or whether, for example, Pringles is a Crisp or a Snack.
+Furthermore, defining a category can become nuanced when deciding on lines to include.
+Consider ‘Salty Snacks’.
+This is often segmented into crisps, snacks and nuts.
+It is then further divided into single packs, sharing packs and multipacks.
+Clear definitions are critical to the strategy for the category.
+For instance, retailers and suppliers will look at, in detail, the size threshold for when a single pack becomes a sharing pack.
+Or, for that matter, whether, Pringles is a crisp or a snack.

 These account for 5-15% of the store offering and, by definition, have a seasonal bias.
 This will dictate space, range, price and promotions.
-For example, Cereals will adjust in favour of Porridge in the winter and revert to ‘ready to eat’ (RTE) Cereals for the rest of the year.
+For example, ‘cereals’ will adjust in favour of porridge in the winter and revert to ‘ready to eat’ (RTE) cereals for the rest of the year.

 - Top sellers

-- Top profit generating lines
+- Top profit generating lines.

-- Out of stocks, and quantification of lost sales
+- Out of stocks, and quantification of lost sales.

-- Basket analysis (e.g most common combination of products in the same basket)
+- Basket analysis (e.g most common combination of products in the same basket).

-- Top, and worst, performing stores
+- Top, and worst, performing stores.

-- Time of day analysis (e.g when is the peak selling time for a product?)
+- Time of day analysis (e.g when is the peak selling time for a product?).

-Following Category Assessment, the next step is to set achievable and measurable goals for sales, volume and margin.
+Following category assessment, the next step is to set achievable and measurable goals for, sales, volume and margin.